Combination

-At the sake of being redundant, these cars are all about combination and there are no magic parts-only parts that work well when complemented with other parts that match up well.
+At the sake of being redundant, these cars are all about combination and there are no magic parts-only parts that work well when complemented with other parts that match up.
 This includes the engine, transmission, and suspension.

 Let me repeat that for any car to perform up to standard, the basic drivetrain must be in good condition.
 Engines with flat lobes on the cam, excess slack in the timing chain or missing teeth on the cam gear, low compression, burnt valves or weak valve springs, etc. simply won't run as they should.
 The same can be said about the transmission and differential.
 If they are not in good shape, the car will not perform well.
 It's as simple as that.
 Bolting monster turbos, etc. on a sick car is simply a waste of time.